-Part of the dialect compatibility layer; see also the Prolog flag dialect and section C. Extra provides platform-specific version information.
-Currently it is simply unified to [].
+Part of the dialect compatibility layer; see also the Prolog flag dialect and section C. Extra provides platform-specific version information as a list.
+Extra is used for tagged versions such as "7.4.0-rc1", in which case Extra contains a term tag(rc1).